Rodolfo Castro Player Props: Pirates vs. Athletics

 Rodolfo Castro At The Plate

-- Castro has six doubles, five home runs and 17 walks while hitting .263.
+- Castro has six doubles, five home runs and 17 walks while batting .262.

-- In 10.4% of his games this season, he has hit a long ball, and 3.1% of his trips to the plate.
+- Looking at the 49 games he has played this season, he's went deep in five of them (10.2%), and in 3% of his trips to the dish.

-- He has scored in 11 games this year, with multiple runs five times.
+- He has scored a run in 11 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.